-And of course, all the goodness of the Pro-Q 2 is still here: highest possible sound quality, Natural and Linear Phase processing, univeral slope support for all EQ shapes, EQ match, a gorgeous, resizeable interface with full screen more for easy and precise editing, up to 24 EQ bands, intelligent band solo mode, stereo or mid/side processing, intelligent multiband selection and editing for maximum ease and efficiency, spectrum grab, GPU-powered graphics acceleration, double-click text entry of parameter values, different display ranges: 3 dB and 6 dB ranges for mastering, 12 dB and 30 dB for mixing, Pro Tools hardware control surfaces support, MIDI Learn, undo/redo and A/B comparison, and an extensive help file with interactive help hints.
+And of course, all the goodness of the Pro-Q 3 is still here: highest possible sound quality, dynamic EQ,

+Natural and Linear Phase processing, universal slope support for all EQ shapes, EQ match, a gorgeous, resizeable interface with full screen mode for easy and precise editing, up to 24 EQ bands, intelligent band solo mode, stereo or mid/side processing, intelligent multi-band selection and editing for maximum ease of use and efficiency, spectrum grab, GPU-powered graphics acceleration, double-click text entry of parameter values, different display ranges: 3 dB and 6 dB ranges for mastering, 12 dB and 30 dB for mixing, Pro Tools hardware control surfaces support, MIDI Learn, undo/redo and A/B comparison, and an extensive help file with interactive help hints.

-Upgrading to Pro-Q 3
+Upgrading to Pro-Q 4

-Upgrading from Pro-Q version 2 to the new Pro-Q 3 is safe and easy: installing Pro-Q 3 will not replace or delete the previous Pro-Q 2 and Pro-Q version 1 plug-ins.
+Upgrading from Pro-Q version 3 to the new Pro-Q 4 is safe and easy: installing Pro-Q 4 will not replace or delete the previous Pro-Q 3, 2 or version 1 plug-ins.
 All versions will co-exist and can be used at the same time.
-This ensures that you can open old songs that use Pro-Q 2 or Pro-Q 1 without problems!
-Of course, FabFilter Pro-Q 3 opens all presets from Pro-Q 2 and Pro-Q 1 without problems.
-See Upgrading to Pro-Q 3 for more information.
+This ensures that you can open old sessions that use Pro-Q 3 without problems!
+Of course, FabFilter Pro-Q 4 can also read all presets from previous versions as well.
+See Upgrading to Pro-Q 4 for more information.

-FabFilter Pro-Q 3 is available in VST, VST3, CLAP, AU (Audio Units), AAX Native and AudioSuite formats.
+FabFilter Pro-Q 4 is available in VST, VST3, CLAP, AU (Audio Units), AAX Native and AudioSuite formats.